-Try to see them all (as we did) but if you're limiting yourself to just 3-4 basins, make Norris one of them because it's not unlike any of the others.
+Try to see them all (as we did), but if you're limiting yourself to just 3-4 basins, make Norris one of them because it's not unlike any others.

-It consists of two primary areas: Back Basin and the Porcelain Basin.
-There's some walking to do from the visitors center to where you can see the basin.
+It consists of two primary areas: the Back and the Porcelain Basin.
+There's some walking from the visitor's center to where you can see the basin.

 There are several geothermic basins in this list of things to do in Yellowstone.
 It's worth mentioning the safety rules at this point.

 Water in hot springs can cause severe or fatal burns, and scalding water underlies most of the thin, breakable crust around hot springs.

-Always walk on boardwalks and designated trails.
+- Always walk on boardwalks and designated trails.
 Keep children close and do not let them run on boardwalks.

-Do not throw objects into hot springs or other hydrothermal features.
+- Do not throw objects into hot springs or other hydrothermal features.

 4. Hayden Valley

-Clearly, wildlife viewing can never be guaranteed but I can say that we drove through this valley at least five times and have never failed to see bison.
+Clearly, wildlife viewing can never be guaranteed, but I can say that we drove through this valley at least five times and have never failed to see bison.
 Lots of bison.

-Sometimes they get very close to the road.
+Sometimes, they get very close to the road.

-Especially if you happen to have a herd of several hundreds bison crossing the road in front of you.
-That will be one traffic jam you'll be happy to be caught in!
+Especially if you happen to have a herd of several hundred bison crossing the road in front of you, that will be one traffic jam you'll be happy to be caught in!